Battle of Oriskany Summary

 - The Indians were upset over the role they played in the battle and felt the British took advantage of them.
 When they joined St. Leger, they thought they would be used for scouting and raiding parties, not necessarily involved in battles where they could suffer casualties.

 - Over the next 10 days, many of the Indians abandoned the siege, and word reached St. Leger that Benedict Arnold was on the way with American reinforcements.
 St. Leger decided to abandon the siege on August 22 and retreated across Lake Ontario.

-Interesting Facts About the Battle of Oriskany
+Battle of Oriskany Interesting Facts

 - It is said that within an hour after the battle started, the creek was red, and filled with blood, which is why it is also known as the Battle of Bloody Creek.
 It is also referred to as Herkimer’s Engagement, out of respect for the valiant effort of the American commander.
 It is also called the Battle or Oriska, after the name of the Indian village that was nearby.

 - This battle marked the beginning of the civil war in the Iroquois Confederacy.
-Brant’s Mohawks retaliated against the Oneida that were allied with the Americans and burned the Oneida settlement of Oriska.
+Brant’s Mohawks retaliated against the Oneida who were allied with the Americans and burned the Oneida settlement of Oriska.
 The Oneida attacked the Mohawk settlements at Tiononderoge, Canajoharie, and Fort Hunter.
 Most of the remaining Mohawks fled to Canada.

 - Loyalist John Butler commanded an Indian detachment in the battle.
 His effort in the battle led to his promotion to Lieutenant Colonel.
 Eventually, he was given command of Butler’s Rangers.

 - At the time, there were not many people living in the Mohawk River Valley.
 The casualties suffered at the Battle of Oriskany had a significant impact on the families living there, whether they were German, British, or Indian.